RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 Codelens
 ~~~~~~~~

-The codelens directive creates an interactive environment for you to step through small code examples.  codelens displays the values of variables and shows the contents and links between your objects.
-Unlinke a normal debugger, codelens lets you step forward and backward through the code.
+The codelens directive creates an interactive environment for you to step through small code examples.
+(With the ``:codelens:`` argument to an activecode window, it can be used for any activecode code block.)

-The way codelens works is that when the book is built, it takes the code and runs it through the python debugger where a series of stack frames are collected.
-I will refer to this list of stack frames as the trace data.
-The trace data is then embedded into the page, so when a student is reading the book and wants to step through a codelens example the trace data is visualized for the student.
+Codelens displays the values of variables and shows the contents and links between your objects.
+Unlike a normal code debugger intended for solving bugs, codelens lets you step forward and backward through the code.

-In addition to stepping through the code you as an author can embed a question into the example.
-You may ask the student to predict how the value of a variable will change, or you may ask the student to predict which line of code will be executed next.
-This is an excellent way to help students develop a good mental model of how python works.
+In addition to stepping through the code you as an author can embed a single question into the codelens example.
+You may ask the student to predict what the value of a variable will be after a line executes, what the value of an element on the heap is at the point you pause the code (if the term ``heap`` is unfamiliar to you, you need note only that you should be asking questions about values of variables, not e.g. an element of a Python list), or you may ask the student to predict which line of code will be executed next.
+(This is an excellent way to help students develop a good mental model of how python works.)
+The codelens directive shows a codelens window initially, which looks as shown below, rather than an activecode window with the option of running through the code using codelens.

-It is worth noting that you can also make use of codelens in a live environment where you can edit code and run new examples.
-To use codelens interactively go here:  http://www.pythontutor.com/
+It's worth noting that you can also make use of codelens in a live environment where you can edit code and run new examples.
+To use codelens interactively go to ``http://www.pythontutor.com/``.

-**Example**
+**Examples in reStructured Text**

 ::

-    .. codelens:: secondexample
+    .. codelens:: simpleexample

         fruit = ["apple","orange","banana","cherry"]
         numlist = [6,7]